BDelecourt/ai_assistant/README.md

 ## Further Improvements to come

-1. Integrate the pdf processing phase into the main pipeline
+1. Explore different models performance for both the LLM answer phase or the embedding.
-2. Look up for new pdf addition when launching the assistant and update database accordingly
 3. Build and deploy (Docker/API)